 |Blu-ray Movie HD||4-6GB|

 Obviously, the size of files can vary greatly depending on the length and resolution quality of the content on board the disc.
 Given the competitive pricing on external drives today, it’s always better to go big and leave room for expansion.
 A 1TB hard drive, with the capability to store in excess of 150 Blu-Ray movies, is pretty much the entry level for creating a digital library.
-Starting from as little as £40, a terabyte of storage will be more than enough for those of us mainly concerned with a musical back catalogue.
+Starting from less than £50, a terabyte of storage will be more than enough for those of us mainly concerned with a musical back catalogue.

 Consider the Cloud